mouseless/baked/docs/errors.md

 On this page you can find the list of erros defined in baked.

+## `attribute-does-not-allow`

+This error occurs when you use `Set` or `Get` for an attribute that allows multiple instances, or `Add` or `GetAll`  an attribute that doesn't.

+Baked respects standard `AllowMultiple=true/false` setting of an attribute when adding/setting to a domain member.
+You're expected to `Set` or `Get` an attribute that doesn't allow multiple, and `Add` or `GetAll` attributes that allow multiple.

+Please check your convention and see if it is the correct one.
+E.g., use `SetTypeAttribute(...)` instead of `AddTypeAttribute(...)` for a single instance attribute.

+> [!NOTE]
+>
+> Most of the attributes are single instance.
+This is because `AllowMultiple`
+> property sets to `false` by default.
+If you have a custom attribute that needs
+> to be added multiple times, make sure it has `[AttributeUsage(AllowMultiple =
+> true)]` on it.

+## `attribute-target-mismatch`

+This error occurs when an attribute is trying to be added/set to a domain member in a convention but the attribute doesn't list the target member type in its attribute target list.

+Assume you have an attribute that has `AttributeUsage(AttributeTargets.Method)` but you are trying to add/set it to a property or a class, the convention will report this error.

+To fix, add the target member type to the target list of the attribute.
+If the attribute is not in your codebase, it means you'll have to create a similar custom attribute with a proper target list and use this new attribute instead of the one you're trying to add/set.

 ## `invalid-state`

 This error occurs when a convention filters out a condition but still encounters